Bushwalking Adventures Queensland

 7.1 Members of the club may borrow club owned equipment for a period of time agreed by the management committee free of charge, for club outings or other club business.
 At the discretion of the management committee, items may be borrowed by members for other purposes.
 The management committee shall maintain an asset register of club equipment.
 The member storing the equipment shall keep a record of equipment borrowed.

 7.2 Club equipment must be returned in a clean, dry and undamaged condition.
 Borrowed equipment that is lost or damaged must be reported as soon as possible, and shall be replaced, or repaired, at the borrower’s expense.

 7.3 The club shall bear the cost of replacement or repair of stored equipment.

-8.1 Trip leaders may claim petrol expenses (currently 0.15 per kilometre) when they carry out a survey, up to $50.00.
-For amounts over $50.00, prior approval from the management committee must be sought.
-An invoice shall be given / emailed to the Treasurer, who shall then arrange for reimbursement of the approved amount.
+9.1 Trip leaders may claim petrol expenses (currently 0.15 per kilometre) when they carry out a survey, up to $50.00.
+Prior approval from the management committee must be sought.
+An invoice shall be provided to the Treasurer, who shall then arrange for reimbursement of the approved amount.